Equipotential Bonding in Event Technology – New Clarity Through the German DIN 15767:2025-04

-Equipotential bonding has long been an integral part of safe setups in event technology.
-With the German DIN 15767:2025‑04, its role is now defined even more clearly: it is a safety‑relevant protective measure.
-One visible consequence of this clarification is that hand‑operated wing nuts or toggle fasteners are no longer considered compliant with the standard for connecting the equipotential bonding.
+Equipotential bonding has long been an essential part of safe setups in the event and entertainment industry.
+With the publication of the German standard DIN 15767:2025‑04, its role is now defined even more clearly: equipotential bonding is a safety‑relevant protective measure, and the standard explicitly states that hand‑operated devices such as wing nuts or thumb screws are no longer deemed compliant for this connection.

 It combines a classic grounding stud with a HAN‑GND connection, thus linking international practice with the clear requirements of the German standard.